In A Nutshell

 Who Should Apply for the Cerulean Mastercard?

 So how do you know if the Cerulean Mastercard is right for you?
-If you have bad credit and you’re looking to rebuild, the Cerulean card might be worth a second look.
+If you have poor credit and you’re looking to rebuild, the Cerulean credit card might be worth a second look.

 When you have bad credit, it can be difficult to find a credit card issuer willing to give you a chance.
 This is because credit card companies assess an individual’s likelihood of future default based on the person’s past credit use.